 He began studying with Zen Master Genpo Merzel at Kanzeon Zen Center in Salt Lake City in 2003.
 He received Jukai (Receiving the Precepts) and Shukke Tokudo (Ordination) from Genpo Roshi in 2004, Hoshi (Lineage Holder) in 2010 and Shiho (Transmission as a successor and teacher of Zen) October 17, 2014.

 Mark was born and raised in the New York City area.
-He and his wife Margaret, who is a Rinpoche in a Tibetan Buddhist lineage, have been married since 1977 and have three children and two grandchildren.
+He and his wife Margaret, who is a Rinpoche in a Tibetan Buddhist lineage, have been married since 1977 and have three children and three grandchildren.
 They are also partners in an independent book publishing company which has published books in a variety of fields including education, music, art, children’s books and gardening as well as Buddhism.
 He is a graduate of Amherst College and received a Ph.D. in English and American Literature from Brandeis University.
 He has taught classes on Zen, Big Mind and meditation locally at Kanzeon Zen Center, the University of Utah Lifelong Learning Program and elsewhere.

 He founded the Salt Lake Zen Group in 2012.